 Like all surgical procedures, there are risks associated with nipple or areola reduction surgery.
 These risks can be greatly reduced by closely following the instructions provided to you by your surgeon and the staff of West End Plastic Surgery.

 How Long Will the Results of Your Nipple or Areola Reduction Last?

 Results of your nipple or areola reduction are permanent; however, keep in mind that your breasts may droop or sag over time as a natural result of the aging process.

 Are there other procedures that could be done along with nipple or areola reduction to enhance the size and shape of my breasts?

 Depending on the size and condition of your breasts, a breast augmentation, breast lift, or breast reduction, could be performed to enhance the size and shape of your breasts.
-All of these options will be discussed with you when you meet with Dr. Ruff and his staff at West End Plastic Surgery.
+All of these options will be discussed with you when you meet with Dr. Ruff, Dr. Ramineni or one of our surgeons and their staff at West End Plastic Surgery.

 Will my insurance coverage pay for my nipple or areola reduction surgery?

 Nipple or areola reduction is a cosmetic procedure and, therefore, not covered by insurance.
 You are responsible for the full payment for your procedure.
 Cost and payment options will be discussed fully with you at your initial consultation.

 Are there alternatives to nipple or areola reduction surgery?

 There are no non-surgical alternatives that reliably reduce nipple size or projection or areola size.